Gum Recession & Gum Grafting

 • Periodontal disease – Periodontal disease can be a result of improper oral hygiene or caused by systemic diseases such as diabetes.
 The excess sugars in the mouth and narrowed blood vessels experienced by diabetics create a perfect environment for oral bacteria.
 The bacterium causes an infection which progresses deeper and deeper into the gum and bone tissue, eventually resulting in tooth loss.

-Treatment of Gum Recession
+Types of Gum Grafting

 • Free gingival graft – This procedure is often used to thicken gum tissue.
 A layer of tissue is removed from the palate and relocated to the area affected by gum recession.
 Both sites will quickly heal without permanent damage.